Atharv-Kokate/Agentic-AI-Nurse-CrewAI/README.md

 ## 🤖 AI Agent Pipeline

-The core of VitalIQ is a **5-stage sequential CrewAI pipeline** that processes patient vitals through specialized agents.
+The core of Aviral is a **5-stage sequential CrewAI pipeline** that processes patient vitals through specialized agents.
 Each agent has a defined role, goal, and backstory, and uses Groq-hosted Llama models for inference.

 ```
 Patient Vitals Submitted